-- Why does NZ advocate free trade?
+- Why does New Zealand advocate free trade?

 - How does free trade fit with the Business Growth Agenda?

-Over the past three decades, successive New Zealand governments have reformed our trade rules by removing many barriers to imports, ending most subsidies, and ensuring that the rules relating to foreign investment are designed to encourage productive foreign investment in New Zealand.
+Over the past three decades, successive New Zealand Governments have reformed our trade rules by removing many barriers to imports, ending most subsidies, and ensuring that the rules relating to foreign investment are designed to encourage productive foreign investment in New Zealand.
 We’re consistently ranked by the World Bank and others as one of the most business-friendly countries in the world.
 We believe that open markets and the free flow of trade are ultimately in everyone’s best interests.

 Trade is critical to New Zealand’s economy.
 We can only pay for the goods and services we import from overseas by selling exports to other countries.
-At the moment international trade (exports and imports) make up around 60% of New Zealand’s total economic activity.
+At the moment, international trade (exports and imports) make up around 60% of New Zealand’s total economic activity.
 New Zealand has an open economy that places few barriers in the way of foreign service providers or imports.
 But our exporters - particularly agricultural products exporters - often encounter barriers overseas, such as steep tariffs, quantitative restrictions, and anti-competitive local subsidies.
-Other non-tariff measures such as regulatory barriers also impact services exporters.
+Other non-tariff measures such as regulatory barriers also affect services exporters.
 This is why New Zealand pursues an active free trade agenda.
 We need to establish and maintain our exporters’ access to markets that matter so we can advance and safeguard New Zealand’s interests.

 Exporting creates opportunities for business.
 These opportunities generate jobs for New Zealanders.
-Jobs allow people to realise their full potential and live the lives they and their families aspire to
+Jobs allow people to realise their full potential and live the lives they and their families aspire to.

 The Business Growth Agenda – Future Direction 2014

 The New Zealand Government’s Business Growth Agenda (BGA) aims to create a more productive and competitive economy.
-The agenda focuses on six key “ingredients” businesses need to grow: Export markets, innovation, infrastructure, skilled and safe workplaces, natural resources, and capital.
+The agenda focuses on six key “ingredients” businesses need to grow: export markets, innovation, infrastructure, skilled and safe workplaces, natural resources, and capital.

-Non-Agricultural Goods – 38% of our merchandise exports are non-agricultural goods.
+Non-agricultural goods – 38% of our merchandise exports are non-agricultural goods.
 Our top earners include forestry products, crude and refined petroleum, and fish products; and exports of manufactured products such as clothing and electronics are growing.
 However, as a whole, our non-agricultural exports have only been expanding by 1% per year in the last decade.
 We need to up this to 5% per year if we’re to meet the BGA targets.
 To do this it’s critical we work to secure the FTAs we have under negotiation, and make sure we help businesses to take full advantage of our current agreements.